Uniform polyhedra

 Model printed by Shapeways, design by Mathematical Creations.

 This model represents two of the most complex uniform star polyhedra, which I have not built as paper models.
 The first is the Great dirhombicosidodecahedron, also known as "Miller's Monster".
-This was the last entry in the 1954 list of uniform polyhedra compiled by Coxeter, Longuet-Higgins and Miller (1954), it is a "monster" because it was the only polyhedron that is not strictly derivable via the Wythoff construction from a Schwarz triangle, but instead from a spherical quadrilateral.
+This was the last entry in the 1954 list of uniform polyhedra compiled by Coxeter, Longuet-Higgins and Miller (1954), it is a "monster" because it was the only uniform polyhedron that is not strictly derivable via the Wythoff construction from a Schwarz triangle, but instead from a spherical quadrilateral.

 There is another remarkable polyhedron that shares this set of edges.
-In the 1975 paper where he proved that the 1954 list of uniform polyhedra is complete, John Skilling generalized the concept of Uniform polyhedron: instead of two faces per edge, there can be any even number (or, equivalently, edges can be multiple).
+In the 1975 paper where he proved that the 1954 list of uniform polyhedra is complete, John Skilling generalized the concept of Uniform polyhedron: instead of two faces per edge, there can be any even number (or, equivalently, edges can be superposed).
 This relaxation yields only one additional polyhedron, the Great dis-nub dirhombidodecahedron.

 Finally, the edges also belong to two different uniform polyhedron compounds: The Compound of twenty octahedra and the Compound of twenty tetrahemihexahedra.